 What about you?
 Are you tempted by the Puglia region with your family?

 If you travel with a baby Scotland is a destination I often recommend for the summer holidays because the temperatures are mild and the landscapes are gorgeous.
 We loved our family holidays in Scotland and we will return there for sure because we are far from having seen everything!
-With all its castles, lakes and mountains, Scotland has something to make young and old dream!
+With all its castles, lakes and mountains, Scotland has something to make young and old ones dream!
 For our first road trip in Scotland, we focused on the Highlands and Isle of Skye.

 Age of my son: 11 months